trpc/trpc/www/docs/client/links/httpBatchLink.md

 slug: /links/http-batch
 ---

-`httpBatchLink` is a [**terminating link**](./index.md#the-terminating-link) that batches an array of individual tRPC operations into a single HTTP request that's sent to a single tRPC procedure. tRPC uses `httpBatchLink` by default.
+`httpBatchLink` is a [**terminating link**](./index.md#the-terminating-link) that batches an array of individual tRPC operations into a single HTTP request that's sent to a single tRPC procedure.

 ## Usage